How to Install Void Linux

 2. Prepare Live Bootable USB

-Alternatively, you can use applications such as Etcher or Ventoy, which are also good options for creating a bootable USB drive.
+Alternatively, you can use applications such as Etcher or Ventoy, which are good options for creating a bootable USB drive.

 3. Boot Void Linux from the Live USB